-The results of personnel and area monitoring of radioparticulates, radon daughters, ionizing radiation, and other hazards indicated no above-background exposure of workers and the public to radiological and nonradiological hazards resulting from GJPORAP-related activities.
+The results of personnel and area monitoring of exposure of workers and the public to radiological and nonradiological hazards resulting from GJPORAP-related activities indicated no above-background exposures to radioparticulates, including radon daughters, ionizing radiation, or other hazards.

 VII.
 Waste Volumes